zzidante/pkm_generator/readme/structure_README.md

     - PokemonFolder
         - master require file to congregate each pokemon
         - pokemon data per pokemon
+            - Notes:
+                - Moves: evolutions denoted with a negative level indicate special conditions.
+                    - (-1): Move is learned during evolution to that form
     - Move List
         - master require file to congregate each set of moves
         - move data per type